-Technology increasingly influences working, learning, and daily living.
+7 Technology increasingly influences working, learning, and daily living.

 - a.
-Generational influences on learning with technology differ and will require changes in the delivery of educational and student services. - b.
-The demand for asynchronous and online learning opportunities for students will continue to increase. - c.
+Generational influences on learning with technology differ and will require changes in the delivery of educational and student services. - The demand for asynchronous and online learning opportunities for students will continue to increase. - c.
 Technology competence will continue to be required in most, if not all, workplaces. - d.
 As a result of COVID-19, the use of asynchronous and distance learning modalities will continue to increase as their educational viability has become more common and accepted.

 - e.
 SFSC will be required to continually upgrade and enhance technology.
 Technology enhanced workflow automation solutions will be explored to reduce costs, bolster employee productivity, and improve services provided to students. - f.
-Access to high speed, broadband internet access will remain unavailable in many rural areas.
+Access to high-speed, broadband internet access will remain unavailable in many rural areas.

-Funding of higher education will remain limited from traditional state and federal sources.
+8 Funding of higher education from traditional state and federal sources will remain limited.

 - a.
 Pressure will continue to increase the need to find alternative funding sources. - b.
 The aggressive pursuit of public and private grants will be necessary to supplement traditional funding of the College. - c.
-Private fundraising efforts through the College's programs and the SFSC Foundation will grow in importance to assist students by removing financial barriers and to supplement funding for various college initiatives and operations. - d.
+Private fundraising efforts through the College's programs and the SFSC Foundation will grow in importance to assist students by removing financial barriers and to supplement funding for various College initiatives and operations. - d.
 Creating and maintaining strong private and public partnerships to share and conserve limited resources will be a continuing necessity. - e.
-SFSC will continue to build its unrestricted endowment. - Public Education Capital Outlay (PECO) funding appropriations to the Florida College System will remain limited and highly competitive. - g.
+The SFSC Foundation will continue to build its unrestricted endowment. - f.
+Public Education Capital Outlay (PECO) funding appropriations to the Florida College System will remain limited and highly competitive. - g.
 Industry certifications will grow in importance from a funding perspective.

-Demands for institutional accountability and effectiveness will continue to increase.
+9 Demands for institutional accountability and effectiveness will continue to increase.

 - a.
 Policy makers and policy advocates at the state and national level will continue to emphasize accountability and monitor performance-based funding for colleges.
 The Florida College System budget model will focus on key accountability measures to include student success indicators (completion and retention rates) and graduate outcomes (job placement, continuing education, and entry level wages).
-Dual enrollment participation and enrollment growth will be major components of this model. - b.
-SFSC will need to embrace innovation and continuous quality improvement efforts in academic and administrative support programs and services. - c.
+Dual enrollment participation and enrollment growth will be major components of this model. - SFSC will need to embrace innovation and continuous quality improvement efforts in academic and administrative support programs and services. - c.
 Information gathering and reporting will continue to be a major requirement of the College to monitor continuous improvement, cost-effectiveness, and student progress and success. - d.
-Accrediting agency expectations will require more documented evidence of continuous quality improvement achievements. - e.
+Accrediting agency expectations will require more documented evidence of continuous quality improvement achievements.

+- e.
 College completion will continue to be emphasized through enhanced student success, retention, and placement initiatives. - f.
-There will be a need for greater advocacy or lobbying efforts directed toward legislative initiatives that directly impact SFSC. - g.
-According to the National Student Clearinghouse Research Center (2020), colleges are experiencing declining enrollments among black students.
-Consequently, colleges must use data and research to identify practices that will address this concerning trend.
+There will be a need for greater advocacy or lobbying efforts directed toward legislative initiatives that directly impact SFSC.